mridulparag1/manasias22/README.md

   <br/>
 </h2>
 <p align="center" style="font-size: 1.1em; max-width: 800px; margin: auto;">
-  Greetings, I am Mridul Parag, where ambition, curiosity, and a deep passion for Artificial Intelligence define my journey as a dedicated learner and developer.
+  Greetings, I am Mrudul Parag Chaudhari, where ambition, curiosity, and a deep passion for Artificial Intelligence define my journey as a dedicated learner and developer.
 I am committed to continuous growth and driven by the desire to create intelligent systems that make a meaningful impact.
 My interests lie in Machine Learning, Deep Learning, and Data Science, where I enjoy building models, analyzing data, and solving complex problems.
 Always eager to learn, I actively explore emerging technologies and strive to push the boundaries of innovation in AI. 📈
 </p>

 <hr/>